 Location: Cinema NOVA, Level 1, 380 Lygon Street, Carlton VIC 3053

 *This is a not-for-profit event.
-Ticket sales cover event costs and a charitable donation.
+Ticket sales cover event costs with proceeds being donated to charity.

 Dr. Bronner's respectfully acknowledges the Wurundjeri people of the Kulin nation, the traditional custodians of the land on which we work, and recognise their continuing connection to land, water and community.
 We pay respect to Elders past, present and emerging.